GeoscienceAustralia/GA_Floor_Height/README.md

 conda env create -f environment.yml
 ````
 - You should now be up and running with a new repo and conda environment

-## Updating this repo
-- Members of the "FrontierSI staff" Github team have permissions to update this repository.